KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/ding-domain-ditch)

 **Finding:**
-In a high ping scenario, you can run out of the domain arena before the walls appear, leaving your co-op teammates to complete it by themselves
+In a high ping scenario, you can run out of the domain arena before the walls appear, leaving your Co-op teammates to complete it by themselves

 **Evidence:**
 [YouTube](https://youtu.be/K5bIioosMN8)